 Her best masterpiece, however, is just that—herself.

-Ariana, Graphic Design and Digital Media majorWest Chester, PADIVISON OF COMMUNICATION & CREATIVE MEDIA
+Ariana, Graphic Design & Digital Media majorWest Chester, PADIVISON OF COMMUNICATION & CREATIVE MEDIA

 For Megan, success began on Day 1 at Champlain College and didn't stop after her graduation.